-Current Balance is achieved in the ISL6262A through the matching of the voltages present on the ISEN pins.
-The ISL6262A adjusts the duty cycles of each phase to maintain equal potentials on the ISEN pins.
+Current Balance is achieved in the ISL6266A by measuring the voltages present on the ISEN pins and adjusting the duty cycle of each phase until they match.
 R_L and C_L around each inductor, or around each discrete current resistor, are used to create a rather large time constant such that the ISEN voltages have minimal ripple voltage and represent the DC current flowing through each channel's inductor.
-For optimum performance, R_L is chosen to be $10 k\Omega$ and CL is selected to be $0.22 \mu F$.
+For optimum performance, R_L is chosen to be $10 k\Omega$ and C_L is selected to be $0.22 \mu F$.
 When discrete resistor sensing is used, a capacitor most likely needs to be placed in parallel with R_L to properly compensate the current balance circuit.

-ISL6262A uses RC filter to sense the average voltage on phase node and forces the average voltage on the phase node to be equal for current balance.
-Even though the ISL6262A forces the ISEN voltages to be almost equal, the inductor currents will not be exactly equal.
+ISL6266A uses an RC filter to sense the average voltage on phase node and forces the average voltage on the phase node to be equal for current balance.
+Even though the ISL6266A forces the ISEN voltages to be almost equal, the inductor currents will not be exactly equal.
 Using DCR current sensing as an example, two errors have to be added to find the total current imbalance.

-- 1. Mismatch of DCR: If the DCR has a 5% tolerance then the resistors could mismatch by 10% worst case.
-If each phase is carrying 20A then the phase currents mismatch by 20A10% = 2A. - Mismatch of phase voltages/offset voltage of ISEN pins: The phase voltages are within 2mV of each other by current balance circuit.
+- 1. Mismatch of DCR: If the DCR has a 5% tolerance, the resistors could mismatch by 10% worst case.
+If each phase is carrying 20A, the phase currents mismatch by 20A10% = 2A. - 2.
+Mismatch of phase voltages/offset voltage of ISEN pins: The phase voltages are within 2mV of each other by the current balance circuit.
 The error current that results is given by 2mV/DCR.
-If $DCR = 1m\Omega$ then the error is 2A.
+If DCR = $1m\Omega$ then the error is 2A.

 In the previous example, the two errors add to 4A.
 For the two phase DC/DC, the currents would be 22A in one phase and 18A in the other phase.
-In the above analysis, the current balance can be calculated with 2A/20A = 10%.
+In the previous analysis, the current balance can be calculated with 2A/20A = 10%.
 This is the worst case calculation.
-For example, the actual tolerance of two 10% DCRs is 10%sqrt(2) = 7%.
+For example, the actual tolerance of two 10% DCRs is $10\% \sqrt(2) = 7\%$.

 There are provisions to correct the current imbalance due to layout or to purposely divert current to certain phase for better thermal management.
-Customer can put a resistor in parallel with the current sensing capacitor on the phase of interest in order to purposely increase the current in that phase.
+The Customer can put a resistor in parallel with the current sensing capacitor on the phase of interest in order to purposely increase the current in that phase.

 If the PC board trace resistance from the inductor to the microprocessor are significantly different between two phases, the current will not be balanced perfectly.
-Intersil has a proprietary method to achieve the perfect current sharing in case of severe unbalanced layout.
+Intersil has a proprietary method to achieve the perfect current sharing in cases of severely imbalanced layouts.